How has the Chinese Language Fellowship Program responded to the COVID-19 pandemic?

-Yes.
+Yes, however priority is given to recent master’s graduates.
 NBR and the independent advisory council will give full consideration to applicants who possess a Master’s degree and can explain their plans to pursue a PhD program in the near future.

 Can first-year students in a Master’s program apply to the prospective PhD track of the fellowship, and undertake language study between the two years of their degree program?